 Ringlet (Aphantopus hyperantus) - A more chocolatey-brown than the Meadow Brown, and will fly in overcast weather.
 Has a row of dark, pale-ringed spots on the undersides of the wings, hence the name.
 Infrequent across London, records suggest that it is a relative newcomer locally that is now spreading rapidly in Bexley.
 The earliest record I am aware of is from East Wickham Open Space.
 In 2011 I found it on the old allotment site on the west side of Bexley Park Woods, on grassland between the school and woodland at the east end of Lamorbey Lake and in 2012 as a single individual in The Dell, Slade Green, by the former Larner Road estate.
 In 2014 I found it at a number of additional sites, these being Lesnes Abbey Woods meadows, Thames Road Wetland, Footscray Meadows, Barnehurst Golf Course and Streamway.
 Karen Sutton says her sighting at Crossness in April 2014 is the first record there that she can recall.
-In 2015 it was recorded for the first time in the Chalk / Joydens Wood area and at Danson Park, Hollyhill Open Space and Martens Grove.
-It now seems likely to turn up anywhere that matches its favoured habaitat of long grass and scattered shrubs near woodland margins, but don't expect to find more than a few flying together.
+In 2015 it was recorded for the first time in the Chalk / Joydens Wood area and at Danson Park, Grasmere Road allotment site, Hollyhill Open Space and Martens Grove and by Mike Robinson at Crayford Rough.
+It now seems likely to turn up anywhere that matches its favoured habitat of long grass and scattered shrubs near woodland margins, but don't expect to find more than a few flying together.

 Ringlet.
 Barnehurst Golf Course, July 2015.
-(Mike Robinson)

-Small Heath (Coenonympha pamphilus) - With its wings shut, which they are when at rest, it looks similar to the Gatekeeper, but is smaller and looks paler in flight.
+(Mike Robinson) Small Heath (Coenonympha pamphilus) - With its wings shut, which they are when at rest, it looks similar to the Gatekeeper, but is smaller and looks paler in flight.
 Although widespread nationally, with a broadly stable total range, many colonies have disappeared in recent years and it is listed as a BAP priority for research purposes.
 There are not many colonies in London.
-In Bexley I have only seen it at Barnehurst Golf Course on the 'wildlife area' on the north side, one individual at the bottom of Perry Street, which may have been blown there from that site and on Crayford Marshes.
-Dry grassy areas should be checked for the species to get a better idea of its status in Bexley.
-East Wickham Open Space, for example, looks suitable for it.
-Marriott (1925) has it at Lesnes sometime during 1919-24.
+In Bexley I have only seen it at Barnehurst Golf Course on the 'wildlife area' on the north side, one individual at the bottom of Perry Street, which may have been blown there from the golf course and on Crayford Marshes.
+Mike Robinson saw the species at Upper College Farm on 26th May 2016, with Ian Stewart , and took several photographs.
+It now transpires that Ian first saw it here about 3 years ago.